-At the end of the year, we held no securitised assets (this is a type of investment: the regulations say that we must let you know if we hold them).
+At the end of the year, we held no securitised assets.
+The regulations say that we must let you know if we hold this type of investment.

-The Society has a small portfolio of assets to support its Unit Linked plans.
-During 2020, the management of this portfolio was transferred to LGT Vestra.
+The Society has a small portfolio of assets to support its Unit Linked plans, which is also managed by LGT Vestra.